aashikreddy/QR-Code-Scan-Generate-Web-App/README.md

 ---

 ## 📜 License
-This project is licensed under the **MIT License** – free to use and modify.
+This project is licensed under the **MIT License**.
+See LICENSE file for details.

 ---